svaksha/yaksha/README.md

 # YAKSHA
 __My personal automation daimons!__

-Each time I installed and set up a new machine it was hard to remember every configuration setting I had changed and which packages I had installed over the years on the stable version of my Debian machine.
-Doing this manually was a huge time-sink and an error-prone process resulting in annoying discrepancies and worse, dependency-hell.
+Each time I installed and set up a new machine it was hard to remember every configuration setting I had changed and which packages I had installed over the years on the stable version of my Debian / Kubuntu / Opensuse machine.
+Doing this manually was a huge time-sink, an error-prone process resulting in annoying discrepancies and worse, dependency-hell.

 Enter [YAKSHA][yaksha], meaning "demon" in Sanskrit.
 These are my personal automation daimons (daemons?) for __Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files__.
 Standardizing my development environment by automating the installation process and organizing the various developer tools was addictive fun!

-__Change is the only constant in life__, so as a programmer I constantly change and (try to) improve the configurations and dotfiles in my attempt to keep optimizing the repo organization for ease of maintainence and extensibility.
-Config and dotfiles are meant to be personally customized for individual requirements, hence unique, but if you wish to use this repository code and these configs, follow the [installation](https://github.com/svaksha/yaksha#installation) instructions.
+__Change is the only constant in life__, so as a programmer I constantly experiment and try to improve the configurations and dotfiles as an attempt to keep optimizing the repo for ease of maintainence and extensibility.
+Config and dotfiles are meant to be personally customized for individual requirements, hence unique, so these may not be an out-of-the-box solution for your needs.
+But, if you wish to experiment or use this repository code and these configs, follow the [installation](https://github.com/svaksha/yaksha#installation) instructions.

  [yaksha]: http://svaksha.github.io/yaksha "yaksha"